+The best item I've tried so far is the chilaquiles -- the ranchero sauce is outstanding -- I'm tempted to bump up their score another point.
 The corned beef hash is good (no MSG), but still doesn't hold a candle to the old Kathy's, which is now a Korean Restaurant.
 The hash browns are not as good as the original Field House, but are no worse than Country Host.
-There are several items on the menu that I want to try before I really firm up my overall opinion.
-Most notable is the loko moko, which I haven't had since the I was in Hawaii back in the 1990s.
+Ham Steak & eggs are good.
+Home fries are shaved into curls, interesting but still good.
+Green chili pork & grits: OK, nothing special.

 The original Field House was no Crown Railroad, but it was good enough to keep me coming back regularly.
 But then new owners took it over, and it went downhill.
 It wasn't downright terrible, and it lasted longer than I thought, but I only went a few times.